grommet/grommet/src/js/components/Box/README.md

 **border**

+Include a border. 'between' will place a border in the gap between
-Include a border.
-You must have "gap" to use "between"
+      child elements.
+You must have a 'gap' to use 'between'.

 ```
 boolean